-Symptoms of slapped cheek syndrome usually develop 4-14 days after becoming infected, but sometimes may not appear for up to 21 days.
+Symptoms of slapped cheek syndrome usually develop 4 to 14 days after becoming infected.
+Sometimes, symptoms may not appear for up to 21 days.

 Some people with slapped cheek syndrome won’t notice any early symptoms, but most people will have the following symptoms for a few days:

 a slightly high temperature (fever) of around 38°C (100.4°F)